Richardrflsn/LoginAuthentication/README.md

-# Laravel + Vue.js Login & Register Authentication Project
+# Oracle Library Authentication System

-This project is a full authentication system built using **Laravel** as the backend and **Vue.js** as the frontend.
-It includes features like user registration, login, logout, and authenticated routes, using **Laravel Sanctum** for secure API authentication.
+This project is a web application that implements a full authentication system for the Oracle Library, built using **Laravel** as the backend and **Vue.js** as the frontend.
+It includes features like user registration, login, logout, authenticated routes, and a CRUD system for managing books, using **Laravel Sanctum** for secure API authentication.

 ## Table of Contents